reactinflipflops/labs/README.md

 npm run test
 ```

-If you haven't changed anything you should see test failures showing you what exactly we expect the app to do. (or a "Component not found" for the `TodoInput` if you haven't created the input yet)
+If you haven't changed anything you should see test failures showing you what exactly we expect the app to do. (or a bunch of "function not found" if you haven't changed anything yet)

 ## License